-I’ve been receiving inquiries today from instructors looking to align with our Training Center.
+I sometimes receive inquiries from from instructors looking to align with our Training Center.
 Prior to becoming an Authorized AHA Training Center I did a lot of research looking for a new Training Center when my previous one closed.
 Here are some of the things I was looking for when doing my research.

 My Top 10 things to look for when researching for a new Training Center: